 The Companies House annual company accounts (UK) are a set of UK company financial statements.
 Every UK limited company will prepare year-end accounts on an annual basis.
 A contractor company’s financial accounts are effectively an annual summary of its finances.
-Therefore, every year one of the director’s responsibilities is to file annual accounts with Companies House and HM Revenue & Customs (HMRC).
+Therefore, every year, one of the director’s responsibilities for a UK contracting company is to file annual accounts with Companies House and HM Revenue & Customs (HMRC).
 Some UK contractors who are good at accounting may file the accounts themselves, although many will trust the services of a contractor accountant.

 Initial thoughts -contractor accounts

 The main reasons for preparing accounts

 The primary reasons for the preparation of year-end accounts for your contracting company are to:

 - Report your figures to the UK authorities -Companies House and HMRC.

 - Report your results to your company’s shareholders.

 Whether you are a contractor or small business owner, you must be aware of company annual accounts once you form your company.
 However, you do not have to file the year-end accounts with Companies House and HMRC until at least a year in the future.